Once-Weekly Sogroya®

 Starting treatment or switching to Sogroya®?

-You may be relieved to learn that Sogroya® is covered by CVS Caremark®, Aetna®, and TRICARE®.
-Get more information about support programs as you begin your GH journey.a
+You may be relieved to learn that Sogroya® is covered by CVS Caremark®, TRICARE®, Florida Medicaid, MedImpact/Elixir, Anthem Blue Cross Blue Shield, and Aetna®.
+Get more information about support programs as you begin your GH journey.c

 Get started